CS-UY3913/cs-uy3913-lab2-ecommerce/README.md

 Return a `Map` of product names and their order counts.

+#### Note: The order of entries in a standard `HashMap` is not guaranteed.
+If you use `TreeMap` for the result, your output will be alphabetically sorted to match the example in the report below.
 ---

 ## Section 6: Part 5 – Testing & Submission